moheed99/AF3005_ProgrammingForFinance/ROSCA-Comitte-App/README.md

 Open in Browser

-The app will run on https://rosca-comitte-app-69nstugsywn7ryjssxuumb.streamlit.app
+The app will run on https://rosca-comitte-app-71.streamlit.app

 If it does not open automatically, paste this URL into your browser.

 Deployment Link

-The app is hosted on Streamlit:Deployment URL
+The app is hosted on Streamlit:Deployment (https://rosca-comitte-app-71.streamlit.app)

-Screenshots

-Video Demo

-Watch Demo

-GitHub Repository

-GitHub Repo